 There are Free Admission Days, which is free basic admission for Illinois residents with proof of residency.
 Discounted passes are available in person and cannot be purchased online in advance.

 The Art Institute of Chicago, located in Millennium Park, is a hub for summertime festivals like Lollapalooza, the Blues Festival, and Taste of Chicago but it’s really a great place to visit during the winter months as well.
 There are many pieces to be adored and to give your family something to think about Wood’s American Gothic, Matisse’s Bathers By a River, Monet’s Water Lilies, Rivera’s Weaver and even Renoir’s Two Sisters.
 There are O’Keefe, Toulouse-Lautrec and Warhols.
 All these I remember seeing as a child.
 But even among the Dali’s and Van Goghs, the piece I love the most is Picasso’s The Old Guitarist.
+Those artwork are probably only allowed to be shipped and prepped by topnotch art handlers to safeguard their authenticity.
 Having a place to go and share these pieces with my daughters, feels a little bit like going to church at the Sistine Chapel.
 We are overcome with awe and wonder.
 The art Institute is a must visit when you’re in Chicago.

 Just like all the other amazing museums in Chicago, the Art Institute of Chicago has free admission days.